 South Sudan is in the East-Central Africa region of north-eastern Africa and is also part of the North Africa UN sub-region.
 The climate is equatorial.
 The official language is English.
 Most business is conducted in English, but local business personnel may converse with one another in Arabic (Juba dialect) or Dinka (local language).
 Foreign business executives will not be expected to speak or understand a local language.
 The main religions are Christianity, Islam and traditional indigenous religions.
 The economy of South Sudan is one of the world's weakest and most underdeveloped with South Sudan having little existing infrastructure and the highest maternal mortality and female illiteracy rates in the world.
 South Sudan exports timber and also contains many natural resources such as petroleum, iron ore, copper, chromium ore, zinc, tungsten, mica, silver, gold, diamonds, hardwoods, limestone and hydropower.
 Expatriate business dress is mostly conservative in the form of a light business suit.
 The security risk for expatriates in South Sudan is high.
 Risks include a lack of government control, violent crime, theft, bandits, insurgent groups, communal violence, and cross-border clashes between Sudan and South Sudan.
 Other risks include poor infrastructure, often made more challenging by extreme weather.
 The currency of South Sudan is the South Sudanese Pound (SSP).
 Credit and debit cards are not accepted.
 Medical facilities are extremely limited.
 Serious or complex medical treatment may require evacuation which can be expensive.
 Cases of cholera and polio have been reported.
-The population of South Sudan is 8.3 Million (2017 est.), while the inflation rate (CPI) is 161.2% for South Sudan as at July 2018.
+The population of South Sudan is 12.2 Million (2018 est.), while the inflation rate (CPI) is 161.2% for South Sudan as at July 2018.
 Xpatulator Hypothetical Tax for South Sudan is based on the current personal income tax rates which are progressive up to 15%.

 Cost Of Living